tonusp/NaNo2016/A_Book_of_Changes.md

 # Chapter Eighteen     A Time to every purpose

-TERRORIST FUGITIVE STILL ON THE RUN
+> ## TERRORIST FUGITIVE STILL ON THE RUN

-While the seven suspected terrorist invaders detained at Maldon, Essex three weeks ago are still being investigated, the manhunt for an eighth suspect is still being carried out.
+> While the seven suspected terrorist invaders detained at Maldon, Essex three weeks ago are still being investigated, the manhunt for an eighth suspect is still going on.

-The suspect is believed to be a white Englishman in his late 50s or early 60s, with long unkempt fair hair and scruffily dressed (see photofit).
-One of the witnesses who claimed she saw him making off across the marshes when his confederates were arrested, described him as 'dead shift-looking, like.
+> The missing suspect is believed to be a white Englishman in his late 50s or early 60s, with long unkempt fair hair and scruffily dressed (see photofit).
+One of the witnesses who claimed she saw him making off across the marshes when his confederates were arrested, described him as 'dead shifty-looking, like.
 You really wouldn't want to meet him on a dark night.
 The thought that he might be still out there somewhere really gives me the willies.'

-Reported sightings of the suspect have been received from as far afield as Milton Keynes, Glossop, Fowey and Shetland.
+> Reported sightings of the suspect have been received from as far afield as Milton Keynes, Glossop, Fowey and Shetland.
 All are being followed up by Border Force.

-Some reports indicate that the suspect may be carrying an object of great value to the terrorists, the precise nature of which is as yet unknown.
-There is some specualtion that the terrorists may belong to an extremist group, for whom the unknown object holds some symbolic or magic power.
+> Some reports indicate that the suspect may be carrying an object of great value to the terrorists, the precise nature of which is as yet unknown.
+There is some speculation that the terrorists may belong to an extremist group, for whom the unknown object holds some symbolic or magical power.
 Alternatively it may be some kind of weapon, possibly a dirty bomb or some other kind of weapon of mass destruction.
 The fugitive is considered to be extremely dangerous and should not be approached by members of the public.
 Anti-terrorist units have been ordered to shoot on sight if he is spotted.

 -----

-The 101st Universal Congress of Esperanto was held from July 23 to 30, 2016.
-The conference theme was *Socia justeco — lingva justeco*: Social Justice - Linguistic Justice.
+THE 101ST UNIVERSAL CONGRESS of Esperanto was held from July 23 to 30, 2016.
+The conference theme was *Socia justeco — lingva justeco: Social Justice - Linguistic Justice*.
 As soon as Joseph stood in the streets of Nitra, and especially in front of the main buildings of the Slovakian Agricultural University where most of the conference activities took place, he found himself transported back to those hot summer days he had spent there with Hildegard.

 The Congress had brought back so many memories for them: of the first Congress they had attended, Belgrade in 1978, where as students from either side of the Iron Curtain they had met and fallen in what seemed like miraculous, impossible love.
 All the Congresses and international Esperanto gatherings they had attended since then - fewer during all the years of raising a family, but none the less precious for all that, and becoming more frequent again when the children were grown.
 It had even been possible, when the UKE was held in Europe, to persuade some of the children to attend once or twice.
 Those who had agreed to do so, and had experienced the youth culture of the Congress, were those who had always remained keenest to continue their use of the language - not surprisingly, because they had experienced its value for making friends of other young people from many diverse cultures.
 And having fun!

 Because fun was one of the great, sometimes it seemed most closely-guarded, secrets of the Esperanto movement.
 Their Congresses and meetings, which outsiders feared would be so mind-alteringly, crushingly dull and boring, were actually places of laughter and delight.
 Yes, there were speeches from the main platform, committee meetings, business to be transacted and motions to be passed; but most of this went on out of sight, away from the majority of Congress participants.
 For the rest, there was laughter, the excitement of making new friends, meeting people from many countries and learning about their lives and cultures.
-There were concerts, outings to see some of the sights of the city and its surrounding area, presentations of Slovakian national music and costumes.
+There were concerts, outings to see some of the sights of the host city and its surrounding area, presentations of Slovakian national music and costumes.

 The Congress theme, which sounded so serious, was also a subject which had stirred their enthusiasm and passion.
 At the same time as the UKE, another conference had been held in Nitra to mark Slovakia's presidency of the European Union.
-Its subject was Perspektivoj de lingva komunikado en EU: Perspectives on linguistic communication in the EU.
+Its subject was *Perspektivoj de lingva komunikado en EU: Perspectives on linguistic communication in the EU*.
 It looked at three major areas that were perceived as being problematic for the EU: Linguistic problems of citizen-participation; Linguistic problems of economic integration; and Foreign language education in the EU.
-It was at this conference that Vytenis Andriukaitis, the Lithuanian European Commissioner, addressed the assembly in Esperanto, a language he himself had learned as a little act of rebellion during the years of Soviet occupation of his country.
+It was at this conference that [Vytenis Andriukaitis]("the guy who famously face-palmed himself when Nigel Farage made a fool of himself again with his speech accusing his fellow-MEPs of never having done a proper job in their lives.
+Pots and kettles?"), the Lithuanian European Commissioner, addressed the assembly in Esperanto, a language he himself had learned as a little act of rebellion during the years of Soviet occupation of his country.
 At the conclusion of the Conference, the delegates had issued the Declaration of Nitra, which recognised the problems related to the supremacy of the English language as the world's principal second language, and declared multilingualism to be a 'basic European value' and 'a basic value to secure the equal rights of every EU citizen'.

-Joseph and Hildegard, valuing their linguistic pluralism as they did, and proud of their EU citizenship which was already seriously under question since the disastrous EU referendum that had been hel in the United Kingdom just four weeks previously, had thrilled to what was coming out of Nitra, and wondered if Brexit could possibly mean the end of the hegemony of the English language.
+Joseph and Hildegard, valuing their linguistic pluralism as they did, and proud of their EU citizenship which was already seriously under question since the disastrous EU referendum that had been held in the United Kingdom just four weeks previously, had thrilled to what was coming out of Nitra, and wondered if Brexit could possibly mean the end of the hegemony of the English language.

 All of this, and much more, came back to Joseph as he stood on the plaza in front of the Agricultural University.
 It was as if he was transported back and could see the colourful costumes, the performers on stilts, the balloons and banners, the local children singing.
 If he had thought about it beforehand, he would have expected this to be a moment of grief, bringing back happy memories of a time and a person he had lost.
 But as he stood there he felt exactly the opposite: only joy, gratitude for all that he and Hildegard had been given, hope for the future, in spite of all that had happened that seemed to crush all hope, determination to work all the harder for a juster, more equal world in which peace would always prevail over those who sought to make war.